cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 ### Troubleshooting

-Let's try to investigate several problems reported by users with serverless functions.

 First of all need to check that you are using the recommended version of nuclio framework.
 In my case it is `1.5.16` but you need to check [the installation manual][cvat-auto-annotation-guide].